-Chairman John Truman has served on the LGP Board since 2005.
+Chairman John Truman has served on the LGP Board since 2005 and was appointed chair in 2018.
 He is a former National President and NSW President of the Institute of Public Works Engineering Australasia, having been elected a NSW IPWEA Director for 15 years.
-John was the founding chair of NSW Roads Directorate and is currently Group Manager Civil Services at Ballina Council.
+John was the founding chair of NSW Roads Directorate.
+John has worked in NSW local government sector for more than 25 years and is currently the Director Civil Services at Ballina Council.

-John’s professional qualifications include a Bachelor of Laws (Honours), a Bachelor of Civil Engineering and a Master of Business Administration.
+John’s professional qualifications include a Bachelor of Engineering, Bachelor of Laws (Hons) and a Masters in Business Administration.
+In 2021 John was admitted as a lawyer in the Supreme Court of New South Wales.
 He is a graduate of the Australian Institute of Company Directors course and was awarded an Emeritus Membership of IPWEA in 2015.
 John was also a founding board member of the Australian Centre for Excellence in Local Government.

 Elizabeth is an executive, lawyer and sourcing & procurement professional with 20+ years’ experience in the banking & financial services and professional sectors.
 She was a senior manager and commercial director at Westpac, including Director of Strategic Sourcing, Director of the WorkSMART Program and Chief of Staff to the Chief Operating Officer.
 Previously she worked in both investment banking and as a Senior Associate at major Australian law firm Freehills (now Herbert Smith Freehills).
 Elizabeth is currently Commercial Director at boutique advisory firm Nyungga Black Group.